Terstegge/mbed-os-MSP432/README.md

 instructions above and select mode 1, which is the factory default.

 The Launchpad has a 8-character serial number (e.g. M4321005, see above).
-The first 4 characters will be the Mbed device ID, but Mbed OS will not accept letters.
+The first 4 characters will be the Mbed target ID, but Mbed OS will only accept hexadecimal characters.
 So we re-program the serial number and reset the board.
 We change the leading 'M' to '0' and leave the remaining 7 characters as they are:
 ```
 ./xdsdfu -s 04321005 -r